Shiori1203/hello-world/README.md

 Used the Bootstrap Grid to Put Elements Side By Side and created a custom heading

 Thoughts: It's quite stressful when my code doesn't work and have no idea which code I should rewrite...I'm stuck :'(

+Day 15: 09/12/2017
+Today's Progress:
+Added Font Awesome Icons to all of our Buttons

+Thoughts: Nested each of radio buttons inside its own div with the class col-xs-6 but it doesn't work :'(